 Starting in the tax year 2018, corporate taxes are at a flat rate of 21 percent.
 This rate can often be lower for businesses in which the owners may be in the top three levels of taxation for personal tax liability, which can result in tax percentages of 32 percent and higher.
 A corporation can also allow owners and employees the benefits of tax-advantaged fringe benefits, such as stock options and stock ownership plans.

 If you need help with understanding income tax for LLC, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.